americanexpress/one-app/docs/recipes/PWA.md

 ## Overview

 In this compilation of mini recipes well be getting our feet wet with Progressive Web Apps (PWA) in One App.
-We'll learn about a bit about the service worker and how to use the web manifest with One App.
+We'll learn a bit about the service worker and how to use the web manifest with One App.
 Each mini recipe below will cover UX issues and the technical solutions to refine your One App PWA.
 If any of these terms are new, we have links ready to get you familiar below in this section.